Wrongful Death Litigation

-In a wrongful death case, the personal representative of the estate of a deceased person is authorized to file a lawsuit against those responsible for the person's death.
-Liability may arise for both negligent and intentional acts.
+Wrongful death lawsuits are pursued by the deceased person's estate.
+The personal representative of the estate of a deceased person obtains permission from the probate court to file a lawsuit against those responsible for the person's death, and then files a lawsuit on behalf of the estate.

 Damages permitted in a wrongful death case typically include: